elixir-saas/ecto_orderable/guides/howtos/Global Sets.md

   schema "onboarding_task_templates" do
     field :title, :string
-    field :order_index, :float
+    field :position, :float
     field :active, :boolean, default: true end end
 ```

 Key characteristics:
-- The `order_index` field lives directly on the item
+- The `position` field lives directly on the item
 - There is only ONE ordering for all records (no per-user or per-parent variation)
 - The "set" is effectively the entire table (or a filtered subset)